chiffa/USSR_tanks_phylogeny/README.md

-# USSR_tanks_phylogeny
+# USSR MBT phylogenetic tree
-Phylogenetic tree containing the USSR/Russian tank variants
+Phylogenetic tree containing the USSR/Russian MBT variants

+You are welcome to edit and modify the source .graphml file - it was created in yEd graph editor.

+CC-BY-SA.